Hesham87/DBMS-bash-script/README.md

 - **Note**: Any string or date must be placed between double quotes "".

 **Important:** Avoid inserting placing a null ("") in the where clause as this will not show any data.
-**Important:** Arithmatic operations on a field containing null. will treat null as a 0.
-This issue will be solved soon.
-**Important:** If a string field has only the word "False" case sensitive with no spaces before or after it will result in it not being show in the output of the select statement.
-This issue will be solved soon.

 #### Examples:
 ```sql